Buf's breaking change detector is configured through a

-As opposed to lint checkers, breaking checkers are not meant to be overly customized.
-Breaking checkers are generally meant to work in unison to detect a category of breaking change, as opposed to merely being independent rules.
+As opposed to lint rules, breaking rules are not meant to be overly customized.
+Breaking rules are generally meant to work in unison to detect a category of breaking change, as opposed to merely being independent rules.

 Usually, you will use one of the following values for

 [FILE]which will enforce that generated stubs do not break on a per-file basis.

 [PACKAGE]which will enforce that generated stubs do not break on a per-package basis.